 This is one of the more balanced builds, and enables you to get Sorcerer's Shoes while relying on the 30 mana regen from Shurelya's Battlesong and Athene's Unholy Grail to cover your mana costs.
 The disadvantage of this build is the cost: around 6.3K gold is required to max at 40% CDR.

 - Masteries - 10; Runes - 5 flat; Ionian Boots of Lucidity and Kindlegem or Fiendish Codex - 25.

 One of the faster ways to quickly max out at 40%, costing only 3 K including the necessary Tear of the Goddess.
 Also one of the more flexible builds, since it leaves the quints open for Exp or Movement speed, and Kindlegem and Fiendish Codex build into virtually all the other CDR items.
 Alternatively just keep the 2nd-tier items; it's not like you're really pressed for item space on most TT games.

 - Masteries - 10; Runes - 10 flat; Frozen Heart - 20

 Viable against AD-heavy teams; however, since Zilean belongs more in the back of a teamfight, the effect of the amazing aura on Frozen Heart is mitigated.
-Also one of the faster ways to max out at 40%, since Boots of Speed + Frozen Heart + Tear of the Goddess is around 4K.
+Also one of the faster ways to max out at 40%, since Boots + Frozen Heart + Tear of the Goddess is around 4K.